Gordon Fraser (actor): Acting and producing

 Fraser's first stage appearance was at age three at Ayr's Gaiety Theatre, when he appeared with the Scottish entertainer Glen Michael in his Cavalcade Show.
 He had regular appearances in Scottish professional and semi-professional theatre and TV and then auditioned for the London Academy of Music and Dramatic Art.
 He was accepted to LAMDA and graduated in 2003.
 His first professional role after graduating from LAMDA was to play the Master in Blanche MacIntyre's “The Master and Margarita” at London's Greenwich Theater.
 He also played the main character in the comedy Odor-Eater commercial that ran globally for two years.

-Fraser regularly performed in theatre and television.
+Fraser regularly performed in theatre and on television.
 He played the title role in The Nelson Musical (2005), a musical based on the life of Horatio Nelson.
-He played Nicolas in Richard Harris's tongue-in-cheek musical Celebrity Me, produced by Bill Kenwright, and as Lucius in Max Lewendel's International tour of Titus Andronicus.
-Fraser was cast as Daniel in Sky One's drama doc Coked Up Britain.
+He played Nicolas in Richard Harris's tongue-in-cheek musical Celebrity Me, produced by Bill Kenwright, and Lucius in Max Lewendel's international tour of Titus Andronicus.
+Fraser was cast as Daniel in Sky One's drama doc, Coked Up Britain.
 Fraser was elected as Secretary and then Press Secretary of the British Actors Trade Union, Equity in 2005 for their Home Counties West Branch.

-In 2006, Fraser originated the part of Tom and played opposite Anita Louise Coombe in Over the Threshold – a Musical Romp of Sexual Misdemeanours and Misunderstanding at the Gatehouse Theatre, Highgate.
+In 2006, Fraser originated the part of Tom and played opposite Anita Louise Coombe in Over the Threshold: A Musical Romp of Sexual Misdemeanors and Misunderstanding at the Gatehouse Theatre, Highgate.
 He played the role of the Sergeant in Irish playwright Kenneth Hickey's tragedy Song of the Shore directed by Emmy Award-winning director John Bruce at Windsor Arts Theatre.

 His film work includes Blacking Iago on BBC America, This Year's Love directed by David Kane, Preaching to the Perverted directed by Stuart Urban, Red Light Runners directed by Graham Moore, and Gone directed Kevin Turrell.